Accessibility Statement of Historic Ryde Society

 All pages on this site are WCAG AA approved, meeting all Priority 1 and 2 checkpoints.
 In some areas the website will meet Priority 3 checkpoints, but saying that it is nearly impossible to produce a website that is 100% accessible.

 All pages on this site validated as strict XHTML 1.0, and valid CSS 2.1

 All pages on this site use structured semantic markup.
 H1 tags are used for main headings, H2 tags for sub-headings and H3 tags for sub-sub-headings.

 For those using screen readers we offer a skip link as a shortcut for users who want to skip the content and go straight to the navigation.
 Link text is written to make sense out of context.
 Many links have title attributes to describe the links in greater detail.
 All photographs and graphics on the site have Alt attributes to describe what they are or what they do.
 Links open in the same window with the exception of links to PDF and Word documents – which open in new windows.

 We only use one access key that is for our site map.
 Apart from that we don’t use access keys.
-To explain why not, Access keys are keyboard shortcuts that are intended to help users who have difficulty in using pointing devices such as a mouse.
-They are intended to simplify navigation for people using special devices such as screen readers by delivering quick access to important links.
+To explain why not, we recommend that you read Nomensas article.

 If you experience any kind of problem when using this website or you have any other feedback we will be glad to hear from you.
 Please e-mail firstname.lastname@example.org or write to: Historic Ryde Society, Ryde District Heritage Centre, Royal Victoria Arcade, Union St, Ryde, Isle of Wight PO33 2LQ.